Skip to content

 Not a Ranking System

-Deeprank does not produce ordered lists or scores.
-It models the binary question: does this business fit this intent, or not?
+Deeprank does not score or order businesses.
+It models binary fit: does this business match this intent, or not?
+Ranking may follow selection, but it is outside this specification's scope.

 Not a Replacement for Schema.org

 Schema.org describes what entities are.
-Deeprank describes when they should be selected.
-They work together.
+Deeprank describes when they should be selected and — critically — when they should be excluded.
+They are complementary.

 For Agents & Builders

-Machine-readable summary for retrieval systems and AI agents.
+Machine-readable summary for retrieval systems, AI agents, and developer tools.

 Category: